FOOD INGREDIENTS CHINA 2019

 Sporting chance: Guangzhou firm talks up protein punch packed by coconut beverage

-The firm introduced its coconut plant-based protein beverage prototype, which contains 2% of protein, higher than the national requirement of 0.5%, during the new product technical seminar at Food Ingredients China exhibition.
+The firm introduced its coconut plant-based protein beverage prototype, which contains 2% protein (higher than the national requirement of 0.5%), during the new product technical seminar at Food Ingredients China exhibition.

-Developed in December last year, Stephen Li, process engineer and R&D manager told NutraIngredients-Asia that the protein comes purely from coconut, without any addition of soy or casein, making it suitable for vegans and consumers suffering from food allergies.
+Process engineer and R&D manager Stephen Li told NutraIngredients-Asia that the beverage — developed in December last year — was derived purely from coconut, without any added soy or casein, making it suitable for vegans, as well as consumers suffering from food allergies.

 Besides protein, the beverage is also high in potassium at 384mg/100ml, higher than that of banana at 256mg/100g.